Helen Keller: Works

 Keller wrote a total of 12 published books and several articles.
 One of her earliest pieces of writing, at age 11, was The Frost King (1891).
 There were allegations that this story had been plagiarized from The Frost Fairies by Margaret Canby.
 An investigation into the matter revealed that Keller may have experienced a case of cryptomnesia, which was that she had Canby's story read to her but forgot about it, while the memory remained in her subconscious.

-At age 22, Keller published her autobiography, The Story of My Life (1903), with help from Sullivan and Sullivan's husband, John Macy.
+At age 22, with help from Sullivan and Sullivan's husband John Macy, Keller published her autobiography, The Story of My Life (1903).
 It recounts the story of her life up to age 21 and was written during her time in college.
 In an article Keller wrote in 1907, she brought to public attention the fact that many cases of childhood blindness could be prevented by washing the eyes of every newborn baby with a disinfectant solution.
 At the time, only a fraction of doctors and midwives were doing this.
 Thanks to Keller's advocacy, this commonsense public health measure was swiftly and widely adopted.

 Keller wrote The World I Live In in 1908, giving readers an insight into how she felt about the world.
 Out of the Dark, a series of essays on socialism, was published in 1913.
 When Keller was young, Anne Sullivan introduced her to Phillips Brooks, who introduced her to Christianity, Keller famously saying: "I always knew He was there, but I didn't know His name!"

-Her spiritual autobiography, My Religion, was published in 1927 and then in 1994 extensively revised and re-issued under the title Light in My Darkness.
+Her spiritual autobiography, My Religion, was published in 1927 and then in 1994 extensively revised by Ray Silverman, and re-issued under the title Light in My Darkness.
 It advocates the teachings of Emanuel Swedenborg, the Christian theologian and mystic who gave a spiritual interpretation of the teachings of the Bible and who claimed that the Second Coming of Jesus Christ had already taken place.
 Keller described the core of her belief in these words:

-But in Swedenborg's teaching it [Divine Providence] is shown to be the government of God's Love and Wisdom and the creation of uses.
-Since His Life cannot be less in one being than another, or His Love manifested less fully in one thing than another, His Providence must needs be universal ...
-He has provided religion of some kind everywhere, and it does not matter to what race or creed anyone belongs if he is faithful to his ideals of right living.